-more than \$1.5 million to complete.
+The new Ellis Island Main Building cost more than \$1.5 million to complete.
 It reopened on December 17, 1900.

 Despite the unquestioned physical superiority of the new immigration station, one "oversight" was to have repercussions for years to come.
-In planning the reconstruction, officials calculated that no more than one-half-million immigrants a year would pass through New York on their way to new lives in America.
+In planning the reconstruction, officials calculated that no more than a half-million immigrants a year would pass through New York on their way to new lives in America.
 It would prove to be a gross miscalculation.